draginojd/Cinema-ticket-buying-website/README.md

 ## First time SETUP Guide

-to build the react the first time use
+To build the react app for the first time use

 ```js
 npm run init
 ```

-to build it if you have already installed all the dependeces then you use
+To build it if you have already installed all the dependeces then you use

 ```js
 npm run dev
 ```

-start the server
+Start the server using
 ```js
 npm run server
 ```